 It is this old story that serves to keep me separate from my deeper self and though it's voice is much more quiet than it used to be, it still grabs my attention.
 It is a fearful story of me and other, that preaches safety through vigilance and isolation.
 Yes, I know on a cognitive level that this story is a lie and in fact nothing more than a compilation of best guesses designed to keep me safe at all costs.

-It's the at all costs part that really, really sucks as this is what weighs so heavily on my heart.
+It's the, at all costs part that really, really sucks as this is what weighs heavily on my heart.
 In order to maintain the facade of safety and security based on mostly incorrect best guesses in the past, I did the following.
 Closed my heart to all people and situations that I was unable to control, manipulated others to meet my needs, isolated myself.
 I was trained throughout my early life to create connections in a sideways manner, testing and often rejecting so many potential friends, lovers and collaborators in life.

 The surprise to me was finding that my behaviors though nothing to be proud of, left me well on the side of the majority of my fellow human beings.
 Wow, what a revelation to find that I was not alone in my apparent dysfunction, not that it actually made me feel better.
 Though it did help me process through the tremendous sense of loss and regret for what could have been.
 It also helped me find the determination to change this story the only way I knew how.
 Through strong intention support by resolute action I began living into a new story, one that became real for me.